- Instructions for Form 8082 - Introductory Material

 Generally, a pass-through entity may file an AAR to change items on its return:

-• The last day for filing the pass-through entity return for that year (excluding extensions);
+The last day for filing the pass-through entity return for that year (excluding extensions); or

-3. In the case of a BBA partnership, before a notice of an administrative proceeding with respect to the tax year is mailed under section 6231.
+Before a notice of an administrative proceeding for the tax year is mailed under section 6231.

 A partnership return or a REMIC return is generally due by the 15th day of the 3rd month following the close of the partnership’s or REMIC’s tax year.
 The tax year of a REMIC always ends on December 31.